 What kind of projects do we support?

-The Goldsmiths’ Centre considers proposals for collaborative funding that meet its charitable mission:
+The Goldsmiths’ Centre considers proposals for both streams of funding that meet its charitable mission:

 ‘to advance, maintain and develop art, craft, design and artisan skills including (but not exclusively) those related to goldsmithing’.